Autistic catatonia

 Autistic catatonia is a term used to describe the occurrence of catatonia in autistic people.
 Catatonia is a complex behavioral syndrome typically characterized by immobility, withdrawal, abnormal movements, and abnormal behaviors.
 According to current diagnostic guidelines, its primary feature is that it causes patients to demonstrate one or more of the following: 1) decreased movement; 2) "decreased engagement during an interview or physical examination", and/or 3) "excessive and peculiar movement".

 Research suggests that at least 1 in 10 autistic people experience catatonia, while others have suggested that the true number may be as high as 1 in 5.
 More specifically, prevalence estimates of catatonia among people with neurodevelopmental disorders (of which autism is one) have ranged from 6-20.2%, with the mean estimate falling at 9%; similarly, in a recent meta-analysis of 12 studies of autistic catatonia, Vaquerizo-Serrano et al. suggest that catatonia is found in 10.4% of autistic people.
 At the same time, as Shah suggests, the real number of sufferers may be much higher, as "there are probably a lot more people with autism and catatonia who do not have a diagnosis and are not known to services."

 Autistic catatonia is currently recognized by the Diagnostic and Statistical Manual of Mental Disorders, Fifth Edition (DSM-5), which is the major taxonomic and diagnostic tool published by the American Psychiatric Association.
 The DSM does not currently treat autistic catatonia as a separate disorder.
 However, as of the fifth edition, it allows for the diagnosis of catatonia in autistic people by means of the designations "Catatonia--Not Otherwise Specified" and "Autism--With Catatonia".
 In 2013, the editors of the DSM-5 published an explicit justification for this new formulation of catatonia, saying, in part, that this change would make it more possible to diagnose the presence of catatonia in autism.

 Autistic catatonia is an understudied and underrecognized condition.
 Catatonia of all kinds is frequently missed by clinicians.
 Studies have found that it is frequently overlooked in a wide range of contexts: among patients with schizophrenia, with major mood disorders, and with general medical conditions; among autistic people; and among people in the ICU.
 Catatonia in autistic people is especially hard to recognize because many of the symptoms of catatonia (such as mutism, withdrawal, stereotypy, and echolalia, among others) overlap with the symptoms of autism.
-For this reason, it is often the case thatclinicians will not recognise and diagnose the most commonly seen manifestation of catatonia in autism, which is a gradual deterioration/breakdown in functioning and difficulty with voluntary movements.In addition to the common sign of catatonia (posturing, negativism, mutism, and stupor), autistic people with catatonia are more likely to stim and self-harm.
+For this reason, it is often the case that clinicians will not recognise and diagnose the most commonly seen manifestation of catatonia in autism, which is a gradual deterioration/breakdown in functioning and difficulty with voluntary movements.

+In addition to the common sign of catatonia (posturing, negativism, mutism, and stupor), autistic people with catatonia are more likely to stim and self-harm.